About

 3

-Midwest research and education powerhouses
+Midwest research and education powerhouses, along with Stanford University

 40+

-Academic scientists advancing distributed quantum computing and networks
+Faculty and senior researchers advancing distributed quantum computing and networks

 14